Let’s be honest.

 Damage or bends in the driveshaft could lead to intense vibrations throughout the car’s body.
 A mechanic will test drive the vehicle to see if the shaking occurs at constant speeds and visually inspect the driveshaft and axles for issues.

-Damaged driveshafts usually require replacement instead repairs.
+Damaged driveshafts usually require replacement instead of repairs.

-3 FAQs About Cars Shaking While Driving
+4 FAQs about Cars Shaking While Driving

-1. Is It Safe To Drive A Shaking Car?
+1. Is it Safe to Drive a Shaking Car?

 Short answer — no.

-2. Why Does My Car Shake At Higher Speeds?
+2. Why Does My Car Shake at Higher Speeds?

-If your car shakes at high speed, your wheel bearings are likely worn, or you might have damaged tires and rims.
+If your car shakes at high speeds, your wheel bearings are likely worn, or you might have damaged tires and rims.
 Stay safe and get your wheels inspected — especially if you’ve recently hit a curb or had a mild fender bender.

-3. Why Does My Car Vibrate At Idle, But Smooth Out At Speed?
+3. Why Does My Car Vibrate at Idle but Smooth Out at Speed?

 If your car shakes when stationary but smooths out as you gain speed, your motor mounts are likely bad.

-Motor mounts absorb engine vibrations but transfer this shaking to the car’s body when worn.
+Motor mounts absorb engine vibration but transfer this shaking to the car’s body when worn.
 This is quite noticeable at idle or low speed.
 However, your engine is better supported when driving at high speed, reducing the vibrations felt.

 Contact us for an accurate estimate of your auto repair costs, and we’ll bring the shop to you.